 Perhaps now is a time to re-imagine our world.
 When the restrictions are lifted, how can we live, work and relate to each other in ways that put those most-important things first?
 A series of essays by Catholic Nonviolence Initiative’s Marie Dennis, help to point the way.

 Pax Christi International Co-President Msgr Marc Stenger reflects on this time.
 Ken Butigan of the Catholic Nonviolence Initiative also writes of what we can learn.
 Our Director, Theresa, writes in Independent Catholic News.
 Together with our ecumenical partners in the Network of Christian Peace Organisations, we released a statement.
 Pax Christi International called on the US government to lift sanctions on Iran, Syria and Gaza, for humanitarian reasons.
 Pax Christi members speak their mind.

-Look out for new online opportunities to join Pax Christi members and friends to share ideas and prayers together – coming soon!
+Look out for more online opportunities to join Pax Christi members and friends to share ideas and prayers together – next on the evening of 11th June!
 We continue to keep all our members and their families and communities in our prayers.